jgm/pandoc/CONTRIBUTING.md

 ----------------------------------

 Almost all the bugs on the issue tracker have one or more associated tags.
-These are used to indicate the *difficulty* and *nature* of a bug.
+These are used to indicate the *complexity* and *nature* of a bug.
 There is not yet a way to indicate priority.
 An up to date summary of issues can be found [here](https://github.com/jgm/pandoc/labels).

+* [beginner-friendly] — The perfect starting point for new contributors.
+The issue is generic and can be resolved without deep knowledge of the code base.
 * [enhancement] — A feature which would be desirable.
 We recommend you discuss any proposed enhancement on pandoc-discuss before writing code.
 * [bug] — A problem which needs to be fixed.
-* [minor] — The fix should only be a couple of lines.
+* [complexity:low] — The fix should only be a couple of lines.
-* [major] — The fix might require structural changes or in depth knowledge of the code base.
+* [complexity:high] — The fix might require structural changes or in depth knowledge of the code base.
-* [reader] — A request to add a new input format.
+* [new:reader] — A request to add a new input format.
-* [writer] — A request to add a new output format.
+* [new:writer] — A request to add a new output format.
-* [docs]   — A discrepency or ambiguity in the documentation.
+* [docs] — A discrepency,  or ambiguity in the documentation.
-* [inprogress] — Someone is actively working on or planning to work on the ticket.
+* [status:in-progress] — Someone is actively working on or planning to work on the ticket.
-* [more discussion needed] — It is unclear what the correct approach to solving the ticket is.
+* [status:more-discussion-needed] — It is unclear what the correct approach to solving the ticket is.
 Before starting on tickets such as this it would be advisable to post on the ticket.
-* [more info needed] — We require more information from a user before we can classify a report properly.
+* [status:more-info-needed] — We require more information from a user before we can classify a report properly.

+Issues related to a specific format are tagged accordingly, e.g. feature request or bug reports related to Markdown are labelled with [format:markdown].

 Have an idea for a new feature?
 -------------------------------